-In honor of Leslie's recognition, we're inviting friends and supporters of The Gathering Place to support the organization she's governed for over 28 years.
+In honor of Leslie's legacy, we're inviting friends and supporters of The Gathering Place to support the organization she's governed for over 29 years.

 - Donate.
 We depend on individual donations to cover the programs and services we provide to members free of charge.
 Donate to The Gathering Place in honor of Leslie.